liamoconnor87/VisitGotham/testing.md

 **As a User, I would like to be able to preview and download a map of Gotham City.**
 -------------------------------------------------------------------------------------

 - User scrolls down the home page to the City Info section where they can find a link to the Gotham City Map.
-The User can click on the link and it will taken them to a preview of the Gotham City Map.
+The User can click on the link and it will tak them to a preview of the Gotham City Map.
-- The preview is clearly titled, with link to return back to the home page and also a link to downlaod the map.
+- The preview is clearly titled, with a link to return to the home page and also a link to download the map.
 - The User also has a link on to download the map on the City Info page.

 Steps taken -